 Otitis is a general term for infection or inflammation of the ear.

 Ear infection; Infection - ear

 Otitis can affect the inner or outer parts of the ear.
 The condition is classified according to whether it occurs suddenly and for a short time (acute) or repeatedly over a long period of time (chronic).

-When otitis involves the outer ear and ear canal, it is called otitis externa, often called swimmer's ear.
+- Otitis externa (swimmer's ear).
+Involves the outer ear and ear canal.
 A more severe form can spread into the bones and cartilage around the ear.

-Chronic ear infection iswhen the ear infection does not go away or keeps coming back.
+- Chronic ear infection.
+Occurs when the ear infection does not go away or keeps coming back.
 It may cause long-term damage to the ear.

-Otitis media with effusion is when there is thick or sticky fluid behind the eardrum in the middle ear, but there is no ear infection.
+- Otitis media with effusion.
+Occurs when there is thick or sticky fluid behind the eardrum in the middle ear, but there is no ear infection.